 - Data should drive your efforts.
 All forms of communication should be analyzed to understand what resonates and that your communication meets compliance (if applicable).
 It’s also helpful to get feedback from integrated surveys and polls.

 When communication trickles down from upper management to middle managers, then down to employees, there are going to be communication issues.
 Think of the game “telephone” and how often the message changes with each person that relays it.

 If you’re undertaking an internal communications strategy, we should talk about the challenges you’re facing and how a platform to centralize communications can help.

-As Director of Business Development, Nathan leads global business development efforts for iTacit’s suite of products designed to connect, educate and engage employees at all stages of the employee life cycle.
+As Director of Business Development for iTacit, Nathan leads global business efforts for the entire suite of products, connecting, educating and engaging employees at all stages of the work cycle.